 Clothes That Don’t Suit You.
 Sometimes we want the latest trends, even if they don’t look good on us.
 I’ve learned to stay away from trends and keep within my own style.
 Most of the time you can figure out what doesn’t suit your body right away.

-Clothes For Special Occasion.
+Clothes For Special Occasions.
 I would always buy a new dress before a formal event, especially when I was in a sorority in college.
 The trouble was, I would never wear it again because it wouldn’t feel special anymore.
 Next time you need a fancy dress, try sticking to a little black dress, using something like Rent the Runway, or even just borrowing from a friend!

 Clothes That Were Expensive/Sentimental Items.
 Every time you look at it and don’t wear it, you are going to feel that it’s nagging at you.
-Try to sell expensive items (Ebay, Poshmark), and take pictures of sentimental items then donate them.
+Try to sell expensive items (eBay, Poshmark), and take pictures of sentimental items…then donate them.